steampipe plugin install azure

 CredentialsUse the az login command to setup your Azure Default Connection.

-PermissionsAssign the Reader role to your user or service principal in the subscription.
+PermissionsAssign the Reader and Reader and Data Access (if listing storage account keys) roles to your user or service principal in the subscription.

 RadiusEach connection represents a single Azure subscription.